Training engineers and scientists for pharmaceutical product design and manufacturing

 The Pharmaceutical Engineering Program has developed a number of graduate courses with a focus on training of graduate students.
 However upper-level undergraduate students can apply to take these graduate level courses.
 There is a broad pool of exceptional faculty at Rutgers to teach the pharmaceutical engineering core courses and electives.
 The Pharmaceutical Engineering Program is administered in the Department of Chemical and Biochemical Engineering at Rutgers University.
 Most classes are taught in the evening on Busch campus (Piscataway) at Rutgers University.
 This makes it easy for part-time students to attend courses while continuing to work in industry.

-New students have several Pharmaceutical Engineering degree choices (ME, MS and PhD) within the graduate program and several ways to register and attend classes:
+New students have several Pharmaceutical Engineering degree choices (MS, ME, MBS and PhD) within the graduate program and several ways to register and attend classes:

 - Masters of Engineering in Pharmaceutical Engineering and Science (ME), which is a professional Masters of Pharmaceutical Engineering degree